omidarmat/onLearn/sql.md

 ### Types of relationships

-1. One-to-Many: for example, a user can own many photos.
+1. **One-to-Many:** for example, a user can own many photos.
 Also, a photo can have many different comments tied to it.
-2. One-to-One: for example, a boat can only have one captain.
+2. **One-to-One:** for example, a boat can only have one captain.
 A company can only have one CEO.
 A CEO can relate to only one company at a time.
 A student has one desk, and a desk can only belong to one student.
-3. Many-to-Many: this is a bit trickier.
+3. **Many-to-Many:** this is a bit trickier.
 For example, many students may be related to many classes.
 Many tasks may be assigned to many engineers.
 Many movies have many actors in them.
 Multiple sessions of conference calls can involve multiple employees.
-4. Many-to-One: it is kind of the opposite direction of One-to-Many relationship.
+4. **Many-to-One:** it is kind of the opposite direction of One-to-Many relationship.
 Many different comments can belong to one photo.

 #### Primary keys

 Primary keys are additional columns that you add to a lot of different tables inside all the different database your create.
 Every single table you make will have a primary key.
 The goal of a primary key is to identify an individual row inside a table.
-Every value inside the primary key volumn is going to be some kind of a unique value in that column.
+Every value inside the primary key column is going to be some kind of a unique value in that column.
 It is basically the ID of each row.

 #### Foreign key